 In the early 1900s, the Police Service in Germany began testing different breeds of dogs for use in the police force.
 It quickly became evident that the Rottweiler was more than capable and very willing.
 Having been bred specifically for their courage, intelligence, and workability, the Rottweiler was officially recognized as Police Dogs in 1910.

 Today, the temperament of the Rottweiler still remains a top priority in Germany.
 Along with the requirement of correct physical conformation proven in the show ring, Rottweilers in Germany must also past Breed Suitability testing to ensure that those character traits that made them so desirable for centuries remain strongly in place.

 On the left is a reported 120 pound female Rottweiler that is large, but very poorly built.
-She is lacking in head, bone and muscle substance, and has a very soft topline.
-Below right, the other extreme, a small, thin Rottweiler also very much lacking in head piece and poorly placed and poorly carried ears, but with a much
+She is lacking in head, bone, and muscle substance, and has a very soft topline.
+Below right, the other extreme, a small, thin Rottweiler also very much lacking in the headpiece and poorly placed and poorly carried ears, but with a much

 The Rottweiler is a very intelligent dog of extreme hardness and adaptability with a strong willingness to work, making the Rottweiler especially suited as a companion and guardian.